 - Slip and fall accidents

 - Scaffolding accidents

 - Welding accidents

 - And more

-If you were hurt on the job, our workers’ comp lawyers in Clearwater can help you fight for the fair workers’ compensation benefits you deserve.
-Just call our law offices to schedule a free case evaluation today.
+If you were injured on the job, our legal team can help you fight for the fair benefits you deserve.
+Just call our law offices for help today.

 Am I Required to Prove Negligence to Recover Workers’ Compensation Benefits in Florida?

-To recover workers’ compensation benefits in Florida, all you have to prove is that:
+To recover benefits all you have to prove is that:

 - You were an employee at the time you were hurt

 - You sustained an injury or illness in the course of employment